pimcore/pimcore/docs/Development_Documentation/09_Development_Tools_and_Details/33_Google_Custom_Search_Engine.md

 create a new project, then search for `Custom Search API` and click on `Enable`.
 `Custom Search API` should now be listed under `Enabled APIs` in your project overview.
-* To get the necessary access keys, click on: `Credentials` -> `Create credentials` -> `API key` -> `Server key` Complete the setup as described and note the server API key
+* To get the necessary access keys, click on: `Credentials` -> `Create credentials` -> `API key` -> `Server key` Complete the setup as described and note the server API key.

 ![Google CSE Server Key](../img/cse2.png)